-Click Browse to select where to save the converted file.
+Click Browse at the bottom of the Handbrake window to select where to save the converted file.
 If you’ll be doing more conversions in future, you can set the default location in Handbrake’s options.

-Click Tools, Options, and then Output Files where you can set the default directory to save the converted files.
+Click Tools, Preferences, and then Output Files where you can set the default directory to save the converted files.

 This may take a while depending on the type & length of video, and the speed of your computer.
 You might want to go and make a cup of tea ☕.

 When the encode is finished, you should have a much smaller file which you will be able to upload to Kaltura.
 The original file, from a digital camera, is on the left and the file transcoded in Handbrake is on the right

 If you’re converting videos from your mobile phones, you might not get the same levels of compression (as mobiles already compress their video), but it should be enough for you to successfully upload to Kaltura.